 Keto Pancakes: A delicious, low carb pancake recipe that you can enjoy without the guilt.
-Whether you are minimizing your carb intake or just looking for a lighter breakfast treat, these keto coconut flour pancakes are a winner.
+Whether you are minimizing your carb intake or just looking for a lighter breakfast treat, these keto coconut and almond flour pancakes are a winner.

 Keto pancakes are quick to make, made with minimal effort and ingredients, and are a delicious alternative to your traditional pancake.
-Make these keto pancakes with almond or coconut flour and begin your day with a hearty breakfast.
+Make these keto pancakes with almond and coconut flour and begin your day with a hearty breakfast.

 What Do You Put On Keto Pancakes?

 Just because my pancakes are keto friendly does not mean you don’t get to enjoy the versatility in pancake topping options.
 There are many great keto friendly toppings that provide a great marriage of flavors with keto pancakes.

 - Peanut Butter

 All of these topping would pair nicely with my keto pancake recipe.
 Now all you have to do is decide whether you are in the mood for a sweeter or more savory topping.

 Although keto pancakes are gluten free too, not all gluten free pancakes are keto friendly and necessarily low carb.

 Some gluten free flours can contain a good amount of carbs, actually.
 Which means you want to be selective about which flours you use, a nut flour is a great option when you want both gluten free and low carb!